 If your family has gone through the devastating experience of losing a loved one, you likely have many questions about your rights.
 You may want to seek justice on behalf of your loved one and help ensure that no other families must suffer similarly.
-A personal injury lawyer can be vital to your ability to pursue a legal claim following the death of your loved one.
+A personal injury attorney can be vital to your ability to pursue a legal claim following the death of your loved one.

-Explaining Wrongful Death Claims
+Explaining Fatal Injury Claims

 Some common examples of situations that might give rise to wrongful death claims may include: